ros-navigation/docs.nav2.org/tutorials/docs/navigation2_with_ground_consistency_layer.rst

 Installation Steps
 ==================

 It is assumed that ROS 2, Nav2, and a ground segmentation package are built locally.
+In case you want to skip to the practical example, you can follow the instructions in the `Practical Example`_ section below, which will set up everything for you.

 Next, you will also need to compile the `nav2_ground_consistency_costmap_plugin <https://github.com/dfki-ric/nav2_ground_consistency_costmap_plugin>`_ package.
 To do so, clone the repository to your ROS 2 workspace and build the package: